-While my new generator was up and running, I searched the internet was able to get my Generac generator to work with some simple fixes so I thought I would share that information in case you need it.
+While my new generator was up and running, I was able to get my Generac generator to up and running, thanks to Internet and some fine folks at DIYChatroom (thanks again guys!).

-- Engine starts but quits running after 10-15 seconds
+- Engine starts but quits after running for about 10-15 seconds;

 - Engine does not start but gas leaks from the air filter

-- Engine will start only for few seconds with starter fluid
+- Engine will only start for few seconds with a squirt of starter fluid

 - Engine will run rough under full choke but dies when choke is opened

 If there is no electricity, you may need to field flash your generator or troubleshoot the automatic voltage regulator (AVR).
 Please see my other post titled “Troubleshooting a Portable Generator with no Voltage Power Output” (LINK -TBD)

 Briggs and Stratton engine found in Generac Wheelhouse 5500 / 5550 generator came with either a Walbro or Nikki carburetors.